 3. How would the amount of the loan and the entries above differ if Maxwell received five equal payments of \$1,000 at the beginning of each year (present value of an annuity due) instead of at the end of each year as shown in scenario 2 above?
-The amount of money that Maxwell would be willing to lend using the present value calculation of the cash flows would be \$4,545.95 as entry for the note receivable would be:
+The amount of money that Maxwell would be willing to lend using the present value calculation of the cash flows would be \$4,545.95 as follows: FV is a single payment at maturity.